chloealbright/DevHiveMind/Architecture/Vertical vs Horizontal Scaling.md

   - systemDesign
 author:
   - jacgit18
-Status: refinement
+Status: Refinement
 Started:
 EditDate:
 Relates:
+Comments:
 ---
 ![[System Scaling.png]]
 # Horizontal scaling

-Horizontal scaling (aka scaling out) refers to adding additional nodes or machines to your infrastructure to cope with new demands.
+Horizontal scaling (aka scaling out) refers to adding additional nodes or machines to your infrastructure more specifically adding more instances of the application to distribute the workload and cope with new demands.
 If you are hosting an application on a server and find that it no longer has the capacity or capabilities to handle traffic, adding a server may be your solution.

 It is quite similar to delegating workload among several employees instead of one.
 However, the downside of this may be the added complexity of your operation.
 You must decide which machine does what and how your new machines work with your old machines.

-You can consider this the opposite of vertical scaling.
+**Example**: When a popular website experiences high traffic, it can horizontally scale by deploying multiple web server instances behind a load balancer, ensuring that each instance shares the incoming requests.

 ## Advantages of horizontal scaling